xujing1994/bkd_fedgnn/README.md

 ```
 4. Test defense against backdoor attack in Federated GNNs

-Here two defenses can be tested against the backdoor attack in Federated GNNs, by setting value of '--defense' to be 'foolsgold' or 'flame'.
+Here two defenses can be tested against the backdoor attack in Federated GNNs, by setting value of `--defense` to be `foolsgold` or `flame`.
+These two defenses are implemented following the algorithms in papers: [Mitigating Sybils in Federated Learning Poisoning](https://arxiv.org/abs/1808.04866) and [FLAME: Taming Backdoors in Federated Learning](https://www.usenix.org/conference/usenixsecurity22/presentation/nguyen).

 Examples:
 ```
 python dis_bkd_fedgnn.py --defense foolsgold --dataset NCI1 --config ./GNN_common/configs/TUS/TUs_graph_classification_GCN_NCI1_100k.json --num_workers 5 --num_mali 2
 ```
 > Note: For each script of backdoor attack in Federated GNNs with defense, the backdoor attack results with defense will be obtained, as well as the weights on every client in FoolsGold (i.e., alpha) which are reported to explain the ineffectiveness of FoolsGold, as shown in Appendix B in the paper.
-The output of the script with defense can be seen as follows:
+The output of the script of FoolsGold defense can be seen as follows:

 ```
 epoch: 0